 The solution is to think twice before saying yes to something if you really don’t want what is being offered.

 Imagine this scenario:

 Your 9-year-old child comes to you and asks if they can go to the house of either of their two friends on the weekend – one family has guns in the house, and the other family has a swimming pool.

 Which house would you feel safer letting your child go over to?

 If you said the family with the swimming pool, you would be wrong, but I don’t blame you for thinking it.
 It is an availability bias, where what comes to your mind most easily is confused with what is right.
 We assume that guns are more dangerous than swimming pools, but don’t realise that guns are often locked away in a safe and secure spot in the house, whereas kids can drown very quickly in a swimming pool if they are left unattended, even briefly.
 In the US, as pointed out in a Steven Levitt article, one child under 10 drowns annually for every 11,000 pools, whereas only one child under 10 is killed by a gun for every one million guns.
 So swimming pools are almost 100 times more likely to kill children under 10 than guns.
 When we think of pools, we don’t think of them as a death trap typically, but instead think of summer and fun with family and friends.

-We are much more likely to think of risk of death and serious injury when thinking about guns.
-Our risk map is therefore often wrong, replacing what is right with what information comes to our mind easiest.
-We tend to overestimate the risk of dying from a plane crash or by murder, and underestimate the health risks associated with smoking, binge drinking, an unhealthy diet and inactivity.
+We are much more likely to think of the risk of death and severe injury when thinking about guns.
+Our risk map is therefore often wrong, replacing what is right with what information comes to our mind the easiest.
+We tend to overestimate the risk of dying from a plane crash or by murder and underestimate the health risks associated with smoking, binge drinking, an unhealthy diet and inactivity.